Airtune/Block-Lettuce-Option-Select/README.md

 ### Generate blocks

-On Banano has a `previous` field set to the block hash of the previous block.
+On Banano blocks have a `previous` field set to the block hash of the previous block.

 By generating multiple blocks with `previous` set to the same block hash, only one of those blocks can be confirmed.